HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Background and Motivation

 \subsection{Inefficiency of Current Task-to-Core Allocations}

 We explore temperature-aware task-to-core assignment to cut energy and makespan on OpenMP DAGs.
 Irregular task behavior impacts latency and thermal reliability; we outline the effect and mitigations.

-\textbf{Impact of Unpredictable Task Execution Time on DAG Makespan.} Figure~\ref{fig:openmp-code} shows an example where \texttt{\#pragma omp parallel} creates four threads.
-The \texttt{tied} task $\tau_{i,1}^*$ is confined to its cores; \texttt{untied} tasks $\tau_{i,3}, \tau_{i,2}, \tau_{i,0}$ may migrate.
-Branch mispredictions due to $L_1$/$L_2$ loops increase makespan variance.
+\textbf{Impact of Unpredictable Task Execution Time on DAG Makespan.} \review{In a typical OpenMP DAG (code listing in the supplementary material), \texttt{\#pragma omp parallel} creates four threads; the \texttt{tied} task $\tau_{i,1}^*$ is confined to its cores while \texttt{untied} tasks $\tau_{i,3}, \tau_{i,2}, \tau_{i,0}$ may migrate.} Branch mispredictions due to $L_1$/$L_2$ loops increase makespan variance.
 Dependencies propagate timing jitter; $\tau_{i,1}^*$ dominates the critical path.

 The behavior of $\tau_{i,1}^*$ is microarchitecture- and core-count-dependent.
 Parallelism increases shared-resource pressure, causing stalls and mispredictions.
-More cores for \texttt{tied} tasks can worsen makespan and energy (Figure~\ref{fig:CoreI7_Energy_search}).
+More cores for \texttt{tied} tasks can worsen makespan and energy (a per-platform branch-miss profile is provided in the supplementary material).
 This argues for demand-aware core allocation.